 - We ensure that during our recruitment process, we identify any staff or volunteers deemed to be unsafe to work with vulnerable adults by running DBS checks on all.
-We also interview all potential candidates and ensure they are interviewed by at least one Trustee and one member of staff. - We ensure all staff that we recruit have provided a minimum of two references.
+We interview all potential candidates to become an employee at NBR and ensure they are interviewed by at least one Trustee and one member of staff. - We ensure all staff that we recruit have provided a minimum of two references.